 Many of the looming hurdles to advancing these new technologies seem to be beyond the reach of current technologies, both in hardware capabilities and software sophistication.
 (Yao et al., 2018).
 The advent of promising emerging technologies and approaches is worthy of consideration here.
 To have defense utility, training a “virtual human” should be orders of magnitude faster than that necessary to develop and live human.
 The major impediment here is the long training times for so complex a behavior.
 The amount of material to be input and then recursively looped through a training algorithm presents a daunting obstacle.

 Deep learning, which uses layers of computational units to learn data representations at multiple levels of abstraction, has emerged as the leading methodology for developing NLP applications (Young et al., 2018, Pouyanfar et al., 2018).
+These networks are called Convolutinal Neural Networks (CNN).
 Word vector representation or word embeddings learned using neural networks capture the meaning of words by embedding similar words closer to each other in vector space (Mikolov, 2013).
 Distance and relative direction of words can capture semantic meaning.
 The word for queen can be approximated using vector arithmetic: queen = king – man + women.
 These word embeddings form the basis for input to deep CNN networks for a variety of NLP applications, including topic classification and sentiment analysis.
 In question answering (QA) applications CNN are used to select semantically similar answers from an existing knowledge base.

 CNN processes sequential data, such as sentences, by using windowing, but the window size is fixed at training time.
 Word context outside the window is ignored.
 Recurrent neural networks (RNNs) are designed to processes sequence data.
 RNN adds feedback loops into the neural network, which enables it to retain state information and process variable length of input sentences.
 A popular recurrent network is long short-term memory (LSTM), which introduced the notion of gates (input, output and forget gates) to regulate the flow of information (Hochreiter, 1997).
 This ability to remember long distance information enables LSTM to perform well in applications like natural language translation and dialogue systems.

 Stochastic neural networks, or Boltzmann machines, are a type of neural network that introduces randomness into the computation units.
 Instead of neurons firing at fixed input thresholds, Boltzmann machines fire stochastically based on the input.

 These neural networks are sometimes referred to as generative networks because they learn the probability distribution of the input training data and they are able to stochastically regenerate the data.
 Popular generative networks, include the autoencoder, deep believe network (DBN), deep Boltzmann machine (DBM) and generative adversarial network (GAN) (Goodfellow et al., 2014).
 GAN pairs a deep generative network with regular deep discriminative network.
 These two networks are evolved simultaneously, where the generative network creates artifacts and the discriminative network critiques the artifacts.
 GANs are capable of generating photo realistic faces (Karras et al., 2019) as well as novel paintings (Elgammal et al., 2017).